List Decoding of Reed-Solomon Codes and Folded Reed-Solomon Codes Over Galois Ring: Introduction

 \subsection{Related works}

-\paragraph{List decoding over Rings.} While most of these advances have been developed over finite fields, recent research has highlighted the importance of extending coding theory to more general algebraic structures such as rings.
-Specifically, Galois ring provides a rich algebraic framework that has found applications in networking and zero-knowledge proofs \cite{renner2021low,wei2025transparent,lin2024more}.
-As for the list decoding of RS codes over rings, in 2005, Armand \cite{armand2005list} showed that the list decoding procedure of Guruswami and Sudan may be used to decode generalized RS codes defined over commutative rings with identity, and then he improved list decoding of generalized RS and alternant codes over Galois rings in \cite{armand2005improved}.
-This paper proposes a two-stage list decoder based on Guruswami–Sudan decoding and and investigates the probability of successful decoding beyond the GS radius without analyzing the resulting list size.
-These pioneering works laid the foundation for further exploration of list decoding of RS and folded RS codes over Galois rings, which is the focus of this paper.
+\paragraph{Decoding over rings.}While most of these advances have been developed over finite fields, recent research has highlighted the importance of extending coding theory to more general algebraic structures such as rings.
+Specifically, Galois rings provide a rich algebraic framework that has found applications in networking and zero-knowledge proofs~\cite{renner2021low,wei2025transparent,lin2024more}.

+Unique decoding of codes over Galois rings has been studied in several works.
+For example, Babu and Zimmermann~\cite{babu2001decoding} gave decoding methods for linear codes over Galois rings.
+In the list-decoding setting, Armand~\cite{armand2005list} showed that the Guruswami--Sudan procedure can be used to decode generalized Reed--Solomon codes over commutative rings with identity, and later improved the list decoding of generalized Reed--Solomon and alternant codes over Galois rings~\cite{armand2005improved}.
+The latter work gives a two-stage decoder based on Guruswami--Sudan decoding and studies the probability of successful decoding beyond the Guruswami--Sudan radius, but does not analyze the resulting list size.

+Quintin~\cite{quintin2012algorithms} further studied algorithmic aspects of Guruswami--Sudan list decoding over finite rings, including Galois rings, with an emphasis on complexity and lifting-based decoding methods.
+Our work differs from these prior works in two aspects.
+First, we extend the Guruswami--Sudan list-decoding algorithm for Reed--Solomon codes over Galois rings and obtain the Johnson-bound list-size guarantee.
+Second, we study folded Reed--Solomon codes over Galois rings, analyze the free-module structure of the candidate space, and prove deterministic pruning and list-size bounds for decoding up to radius $1-R-\varepsilon$, approaching the list-decoding capacity.